Parameterisation space for Cornell potential in a QCD potential model: The QCD Potential Model

 \section{The QCD Potential Model}

 In this work, a specific potential model with linear part as perturbation is taken into consideration.
-For completeness and proper reference we put the last modified version of the wavefunction with coulombic part as parent as\cite{pramana,NSB, CPL}.
-The non relativistic predictions of potential models with a nonrelativistic Hamiltonian for the heavy-light and heavy-heavy mesons are found to be in fair agreements with the updated theoretical, experimental and lattice results.
-Hence, we start with the ground state ($l=0$) spin independent non relativistic Fermi-Breit Hamiltonian (without the contact term)
+For completeness and proper reference we put the last modified version of the wavefunction with coulombic part as parent as in ref.s \cite{pramana,NSB, CPL}.\\

+The non-relativistic predictions of potential models with a non-relativistic Hamiltonian for the heavy-light and heavy-heavy mesons are found to be in fair agreements with the updated theoretical, experimental and lattice results.
+Hence, we start with the ground state ($l=0$) spin independent non-relativistic Fermi-Breit Hamiltonian (without the contact term),

-With the linear term $br+c$ as perturbation and using Dalgarno method,the wave function in the model is obtained as \cite{ pramana, NSB, CPL,NSB2009} :
+With the linear term `$br+c$' as perturbation and using Dalgarno method, the wave function in the model is obtained as \cite{ pramana, NSB, CPL,NSB2009}